LinuxForHealth/health-patterns/helm-charts/health-patterns/README_Helm.md

 nifi2:
   storageClassName - The storage class you wish to use for persisting Nifi.
 ```

-This setup will rely on [NifiKop](https://orange-opensource.github.io/nifikop/) to deploy Nifi securely.
-NifiKop relies on a one-time setup for your cluster to install the Custom Resource Definitions properly.
-See [Getting Started](https://orange-opensource.github.io/nifikop/docs/2_setup/1_getting_started) for instructions on how to setup your cluster.

 After updating these parameters, new deployments will use NifiKop and produce a secured Nifi environment.